NustyFrozen/SoapySDR-Analyzer/README.md

 ![Spectrum Image](ui.png)

 ## motive and goal
-make an industry standard spectrum analyzer software that supports all software defined radio vendors for free since known SA solutions in the market are quite expensive
+make an industry level spectrum analyzer software that supports all software defined radio vendors for free since known SA solutions in the market are quite expensive